 In the tests the calves were provided with different objects to interact with, such as a rope.
 Giving calves a choice of different floor materials, or an object they can manipulate with their mouth, in the absence of being able to suckle naturally from their mother’s teats, is not enough for calf well-being.
 Most young animals are inquisitive, and given little or no environmental or social stimulation, these calves clearly anticipate any slightly positive features to keep them busy.
 These indicators of positive interest do not translate into meaningful and lasting changes promoting good welfare in the intensive, profit-driven dairy industry.

 Calves are just like other young animals who need their mothers.
-The modern dairy industry does not provide at all for either calves’ or cows’ needs, and is inherently cruel to both.
+The modern dairy industry does not adequately respect calves’ or cows’ needs, and is inherently cruel to both.
 Taking calves away just days after birth just so people can drink the milk that is supposed to help develop and grow the calf, is inhumane and unnecessary.
 Cows frequently suffer from malnutrition.
 They can barely keep up with the demand for calories needed to produce such unnatural amounts of milk, and many go hungry.
 A substantial number of cows suffer from lameness or mastitis or other diseases, and they clearly suffer when their calves are taken away shortly after birth.
 Cows are social beings, who develop friendships, but the dairy industry just treats them as numbers.

 The dairy industry has experienced continued controversy over the treatment of animals in the last couple of years.
 But rather than seeking to make minor improvements, we need to stop treating animals as production units, and start recognising them as sentient beings.
 All animals have an interest in staying alive, keeping away from danger and exploitation, and seeking positive emotional states in natural environmental settings.